docusign/code-examples-csharp/README.md

 1. When prompted, log in to your Docusign developer account.
 If this is your first time using the app, select **ACCEPT** at the consent window.
 1. Select your desired code example.

-## Authorization Code Grant embedded signing example:
+## Authorization Code Grant embedded signing example
 1. Double click the Quick_ACG.csproj file in the Quick_ACG folder of your Quickstart project.
 1. Select the green Play IIS Express button.